Live News Articles Safety Guide Register Now ▶

 Can users from all countries participate in HTX Primelist?

 No. HTX restricts users from the United States and several other jurisdictions from Primelist participation.
 KYC Level 2 verification is required, and your registered country determines eligibility.
-Review HTX's restricted regions list before committing funds to any subscription event.
+Review HTX's restricted regions list at the HTX Support Center before committing funds to any subscription event.

 Does HTX require HT in a specific account type for Primelist eligibility?